 When vegetables are cool enough to handle easily, pull the skins off red peppers.
 (They should come off fairly easily, but no worries if some of the skin stays on.
 You can put the peppers in a bowl and cover it with cling-wrap to "steam" them if you want to be sure you get all the skin off, but I didn't have any trouble removing it without doing that.)
 Cut the zucchini and pepper into bite-sized pieces and put into a plastic bowl large enough to hold all the salad ingredients.
 Add about 1/3 of dressing and stir so all the vegetable pieces are coated with dressing.

 Let the vegetables marinate while you drain olives, cut them into half, and crumble the feta.
 Add the cooked orzo, green onions, and herbs to the vegetables and add enough dressing to moisten all ingredients.
 (You may not need all the dressing.)
 Gently stir in the olives and crumbled feta.

 Serve at room temperature or slightly chilled.
 This salad will stay good in the fridge for several days, but only if you're able to stop eating it!

-This salad is loaded with low-glycemic ingredients, but to make it more suitable for phase 2 or 3 of the South Beach Diet I used whole wheat orzo and slightly decreased the amount of pasta in proportion to the other ingredients.
+This salad is loaded with low-glycemic ingredients, but to make it more suitable for phase 2 or 3 of the South Beach Diet I used whole wheat orzo and decreased the amount of pasta in proportion to the other ingredients.
 To make the salad even lower in carbs, you could use even less orzo, or replace it with cauliflower rice for a low-carb salad.

 More Salads You Could Make with Whole Wheat Orzo: